cert-manager/website/content/en/docs/configuration/acme/dns01/route53.md

 ## Set up a IAM Role

-Cert-manager needs to be able to add records to Route53 in order to solve the DNS01 challenge.
+cert-manager needs to be able to add records to Route53 in order to solve the DNS01 challenge.
 To enable this, create a IAM policy with the following
 permissions: